-If you have any concerns about a child’s safety or well-being over the summer break, please contact Nottingham City Local Authority 0115 9155555.
+If you have any concerns about a child’s safety or well-being during any holidays, please contact the school, or Nottingham City Local Authority 0115 9155555.
 You can also make a self-referral with Children and Families Direct 0115 8764800.

-We also have an updated Safeguarding Policy that applies during the current situation which can be found at the link below
+We also have an updated Safeguarding Policy that applies during the current situation which can be found by clicking on the following link Click Here

-Please see the contact details for the Heads of Department for September:
+Please see the contact details for the Heads of Department if you require any additional support:

-If you contact us over the summer break, we will endeavour to get back to on return to school for staff (INSET Day - 1st September 2020).
+If you contact us over a holiday break, we will endeavour to get back to on return to school.

 Families Under Pressure